A Look Into Our Methodology

 Eligibility for Participation

-In order to participate in our surveys and research, brands must opt in and give us permission to survey the franchisees in their system.
+We work with franchise brands that opt in to participate in franchisee surveys and franchise reviews.
 Any franchise brand located in the U.S. or Canada with more than 10 units can participate in FBR’s research at no cost.

-Once FBR gets the okay to survey franchisees, we contact all franchisees and invite them to take our 33-question survey.
+We contact all franchisees and invite them to take a 33-question survey.
 During this process we also acquire a brand’s Franchise Disclosure Document (FDD) to verify the franchisee list provided.

 Determining the Top Brands